cilantro and coriander seeds

 What is the difference between cilantro and coriander?

-Can I substitute dried cilantro for fresh cilantro?
+Can I substitute dried coriander seeds for fresh cilantro leaves?

 Conclusion